Upgrade the universal forwarder for *nix systems

 How upgrading works

-After performing the installation of the new version, your configuration changes are not actually made until you start the universal forwarder.
-You can run the migration preview utility at that time to see what will be changed before the files are updated.
-If you choose to view the changes before proceeding, a file containing the changes that the upgrade script proposes to make is written to
+After performing the installation of the new version, configuration changes do not occur until you start the universal forwarder.
+You can run the migration preview utility at that time to see what will change before the files are updated.
+If you choose to view the changes before proceeding, the forwarder writes the proposed changes to

 Upgrade a single forwarder